YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/README.md

-# Hamiltonian Neural Network for Pendulum Systems
+# Hamiltonian Neural Networks for Pendulum Systems

 This repository contains an implementation of Hamiltonian Neural Networks (HNNs) applied to single and double pendulum systems.
 The project demonstrates how HNNs can learn and predict the dynamics of these classical mechanical systems while preserving important physical properties like energy conservation.

-Before starting install the requirements.txt, then "pip install -e ." in the root directory of the project.

-python main.py generate single generates the dataset of single pendulum with an animation of the first generated trajectory.

 ## Project Overview